konsumer/mechmidi1/README.md

 I am using some ideas from [here](https://www.youtube.com/watch?v=8WXpGTIbxlQ), and it needs testing (still in progress.)

-> [!IMPORTANT]
-> I eneded up recreating project in EasyEDA because it was easier with [jlcpcb](https://jlcpcb.com/), which is pretty cheap for making the PCB and assembly.
-Ordering 10, they cost me about $16 each, after shipping, even during supply-chain shortages, but I provided my own midi-out, keys & 2040.
-This means the kicad stuff is not totally up-to-date, but I left it, if anyone is interested.

 ## Features

-- 20-key keypad with Cherry MX switches
+- 20-key keypad with MX-style switches
 - OLED 128x64 display
 - 2 rotary encoders (each with a button)
 - 20 RGB LEDs
-- i2c port for adding more stuff onto it (for example I might make a dongle for bluetooth or USB midi/keyboard/mouse/gamepad host)
+- i2c port for adding more stuff (for example I might make a dongle for bluetooth or USB midi/keyboard/mouse/gamepad host)
 - old-school MIDI in/out
-- I used pi 2040, but you can use any chip
+- I used pi 2040, but you can use any chip, with a little modification
-- designed to be easy to reflow-solder with a toaster oven
+- designed to be easy to reflow-solder with a toaster oven, if you are manufacturing/assembling yourself
 - Fully programmable with [CircuitPython](https://circuitpython.org/)
-- Use [KMK](https://github.com/KMKfw/kmk_firmware) for a more keyboard-focused firmware (programmable keyboard firmware)
+- Use [KMK](https://github.com/KMKfw/kmk_firmware) for a more keyboard-focused python-programmable firmware
 - Use MIDI-focused firmware over USB, or with oldschool MIDI-out, that does sequencing
 - translate USB MIDI to oldschool MIDI (no USB host, but it can interact with computer)
 - pattern/song/track sequencer for sequencing drums